wjuncc/demo/_posts/2017-10-24-react-router-Demo5.markdown

 don't have to remember what your `activeClassName` or `activeStyle` is everywhere.

+means only navigation need change present in each page.

 We will use a spread operator here, the three dots.
 It clones our props and in this use case it clones `activeClassName` to our desired component for us to benefit from.